Avigan (Favipiravir) Antiviral Medication Description

 - August 4, 2020 - Sun Pharmaceutical Industries Ltd., the world's 4th largest generic pharmaceutical company, announced on Twitter that it will launch favipiravir (Avigan) under the brand ‘FluGuard’ at ₹35 per pill, making it the cheapest brand of the antiviral drug in India.
 Favipiravir is used to treat mild to moderate Covid-19 disease through an emergency use authorization from the Drug Controller General of India.
 ‘FluGuard’ is the sixth generic of favipiravir to be launched in India, with Glenmark Pharmaceuticals Ltd being the first to launch it in June after conducting a 150-patient clinical trial.

 - August 4, 2020 - The Philippine government announced that it has begun clinical trials for Japanese anti-flu drug Avigan to see whether it would be effective in treating COVID-19, the disease caused by the new coronavirus.
-The trials come as the Philippines is also conducting clinical trials for remdesivir, as well as interferon, an anti-viral agent.

 - July 30, 2020 - The Philippine government said Thursday it will stockpile Japanese anti-flu drug Avigan, to treat severe cases of the new coronavirus, as planned clinical trials for the drug draw closer.